-The views expressed here are not necessarily those of The Millerton News and the News does not support or oppose candidates for We accept gifts, grants and sponsorships from individuals and organizations for the general support of our activities, but our news judgments are made independently and not on the basis of donor support.
-Accepting financial support does not mean we endorse donors or their products, services Letters to the editor deadline is 10 a.m.
+OPINION The views expressed here are not necessarily those of The Millerton News and the News does not support or oppose candidates for We accept gifts, grants and sponsorthe general support of made independently donor support.
+Accepting financial support does not mean we endorse donors or their products, services or opinions.
+Letters to the editor deadline is 10 a.m.
 Monday for that week's publication.
 No more than 500 words.
 Send to editor@millertonnews.com.
-Include town and phone number for confirmation.
+Include town and phone number for confirmation. public office.